 EPIVIR is contraindicated in patients with previous hypersensitivity reaction to lamivudine.

 - Co-infected HIV-1/HBV Patients: Emergence of lamivudine-resistant HBV variants associated with lamivudine-containing antiretroviral regimens has been reported.

 - Hepatic decompensation, some fatal, has occurred in HIV-1/HCV co-infected patients receiving interferon and ribavirin-based regimens.
 Monitor for treatment-associated toxicities.
 Discontinue EPIVIR as medically appropriate and consider dose reduction or discontinuation of interferon alfa, ribavirin, or both.

-- Pancreatitis: Use with caution in paediatric patients with a history of pancreatitis or other significant risk factors for pancreatitis.
+- Pancreatitis: Use with caution in pediatric patients with a history of pancreatitis or other significant risk factors for pancreatitis.
 Discontinue treatment as clinically appropriate.

 - Immune reconstitution syndrome and redistribution/accumulation of body fat have been reported in patients treated with combination antiretroviral therapy.

-- The most common reported adverse reactions (incidence greater than or equal to 15%) in adults were headache, nausea, malaise and fatigue, nasal signs and symptoms, diarrhoea, and cough.
+- The most common reported adverse reactions (incidence greater than or equal to 15%) in adults were headache, nausea, malaise and fatigue, nasal signs and symptoms, diarrhea, and cough.

-- The most common reported adverse reactions (incidence greater than or equal to 15%) in paediatric subjects were fever and cough.
+- The most common reported adverse reactions (incidence greater than or equal to 15%) in pediatric subjects were fever and cough.